 After you are up and running, the next step is to give the system time to work and let it grow.
 The good news is you shouldn’t have to wait long.
 After one year of using marketing automation, 32% of businesses say they see increased revenue.
 For those to have been using it for more than two years, the figure is 40%.
 (Source: B2Bmarketing.net and Circle Research “Benchmarking Report Marketing automation” (2015).
 Even in the interim, you will have key metrics to monitor.
 These include web visits, form conversions, email open, click rates, and more.

 Once you’ve had your marketing automation system running for a while, you should expand and explore your options.
 With the bevy of metrics that marketing automation provides, you will always be monitoring and tweaking your efforts.

 It is also worthwhile to embark on new initiatives, such as marketing campaigns targeted to narrow audience segments.

-With marketing automation, the more specific, personalize and targeted your communication is – quality over quantity -- the more effective and rewarding it will be.
+With marketing automation, the more specific, personalized, and targeted your communication is – quality over quantity -- the more effective and rewarding it will be.

 We are one of Detroit’s leading marketing automation agencies, dedicated to helping companies navigate the digital marketing landscape.
 We help them connect more meaningfully with their customers by using marketing automation technology to help them grow.